tacman/msgphp/docs/message-driven/message-bus.md

 # Message Bus

-A domain message bus is bound to `MsgPhp\Domain\Message\DomainMessageBusInterface`.
+A domain message bus is bound to `MsgPhp\Domain\Message\DomainMessageBus`.
 Its purpose is to dispatch any type of message object and helps you to use [CQRS](cqrs.md) and [event sourcing](../event-sourcing/event-handlers.md).

 ## API